Hand-Picked Daily GUN DEALS

 The MIAD on the author s 11.5 pistol build.

-There are two front straps included, so shooters can either have a flat A1 face, or a finger groove like the A2.
+There are two front straps included, so shooters can either have a flat A1 face or a finger groove like the A2.
 This grip can fit almost any shooter.

-Bravo Company USA
+Best Bravo Company USA Grips

 Bravo Company USA has been known to produce quality firearms for some time now.
 Their aftermarket parts are no exception.